Authorized Services

 Article Summary

-Authorizers are services you have authenticated within Dataddo.
-By granting authorization, typically at the admin level or higher, you permit Dataddo to access and retrieve data from your data sources and send this data to your data destination.
+Authorizers represent authenticated connection to your services' accounts (e.g. Facebook account, Google account).
+By granting authorization, typically at the admin level or higher, you allow Dataddo to access and retrieve data from your data sources, and send it to your data destination.

 How to Add a New Authorizer